 You can save money on individual vendors by going through a full-service wedding coordinator.
-These pros have well-established relationships with vendors and can likely secure preferential pricing.
+These pros have well-established relationships with vendors and can secure preferential pricing as well as a better venue.
 Go with a consultant if you are on a tight budget; their help can be invaluable even if they aren’t with you every step of the way.

 Save time and heartbreak by setting your budget in advance.

-- Wedding coordinators at Seek Monumental Heights of Auburn Hills, Michigan, recommend that before meeting with a planner, think through the following list of items: theme, color scheme, quantities needed for each item, budget, what's needed beyond what the venue provides, stipulations of the venue, and time allocated for setup and breakdown for vendors
+- Before meeting with a planner, couples should think through the following list of items: theme, color scheme, quantities needed for each item, budget, what's needed beyond what the venue provides.